leanjs/leanjs/packages/react/README.md

   onError: () => {},
 });

-// Then create the React bindings for your runtime export const {
+// Then create your React bindings for your runtime export const {
   HostProvider,
   useGetter,